richstokes/Forza-data-tools/README.md

 # Forza data tools
-Building some tools for playing with the UDP data out feature from the Forza Motorsport 7 / Forza Horizon 4 games.
+Building some tools for playing with the UDP data out feature from the Forza Motorsport and Forza Horizon games.
 Built with [golang](https://golang.org/dl/).

+### Supported Games
+- Forza Motorsport 7 (and newer Forza Motorsport titles)
+- Forza Horizon 4, 5 (use the `-z` flag)